DroneMesh/IOTPUSH/README.md

 # IOT PUSH Documentation
-This System is designed to send push notification to your IOS and or Android Device.
+This System is designed to send push notifications to your IOS and or Android Device.
 It also saves all your notifications to view whenever you would like.
-You can view your notification from either the web panel and or your phone.
+You can view your notifications from either the web panel and or your phone.
 1. [Android APP LINK]
 2. [IOS APP LINK]
 3. [WEB Admin Panel LINK](https://iotpush.app)